redbilledpanda/redbilledpanda.github.io/docs/_posts/2023-03-19-Linux-Kernel-Compilation-PartII.md

 MODULE_AUTHOR("AjB");
 MODULE_DESCRIPTION("LKM skeleton");
 ```

 Macros `module_init` and `module_exit` mark the corresponding functions as entry and exit functions respectively.
 These get executed only once when the driver registers (for a real/virtual device) regardless of whether any device has been enumerated yet or not.
 These merely place the init and exit code in some pre-defined sections of the kernel image.
-Remember the kernel image is just another [ELF](https://en.wikipedia.org/wiki/Vmlinux) binary albiet with some additional sections defined compared to your 'regular' *nix binary).
+Remember the kernel image is just another [ELF](https://en.wikipedia.org/wiki/Vmlinux) binary albiet with some additional sections defined compared to your 'regular' *nix binary.
 It is important to remember that we're talking about built-in modules here.
 Once these modules have been loaded, the kernel [frees](https://lxr.missinglinkelectronics.com/linux/init/main.c#L1492) all such memory regions marked as`__init` since they'd never be called again until next reboot.

-Let's grep for 'helloworld' on /proc/kallsyms.
-No mention of the __init function here:
+Let's grep for 'helloworld_init' on `/proc/kallsyms`.
+No mention of the it here:

 ```
 0000000000000000 r _note_7      [helloworld]